What Green Tea do Most Sushi Restaurants Serve?

 Konacha is the traditional green tea which is served at most sushi places.
 This tea is lowly priced and is often offered for free at restaurants.
 This tea is made from the leftovers of the leaf after processing teas like gyokuro or sencha.
 Konacha varies from mild to bitter in taste and complements that taste of your sushi.
 It refreshes your palate and does not distraction your attention away from your food.

 In addition to konacha, you can also find other tea options at sushi restaurants.
-Genmaicha, gyokuro, sencha, shincha, and kabusecha are some other varieties that also go well with sushi.
+Genmaicha, gyokuro, sencha, shincha, pure matcha blends, and kabusecha are some other varieties that also go well with sushi.
 They have grassy flavors which form a good foundation for consuming sushi.

 Genmaicha is created by roasting brown rice and mixing it with tea leaves.
 Due to the texture of this tea, it goes pleasantly well with sushi of thicker variety like the toro sushi.
 It is slightly heavier and bitter than the other tea varieties but flavorful to taste regardless.